fdavs/nanomovies/README.md

   - [ ] Refactor: Utilize [Butterknife] [butterknife] for view binding (ref. stage 1 feedback)
   - [ ] Refactor: Utilize [Retrofit] [retrofit] or [OkHttp] [okhttp] for REST services (ref. stage 1 feedback)
-  - [ ] Replace the homemade favorite icon with the material icons "favorite" and "favorite border", or "star" and "star border" -- see https://design.google.com/icons/
+  - [x] ~~Replace the homemade favorite icon with a standard icon ("favorite" and "favorite border", or "star" and "star border" -- see https://design.google.com/icons/)~~
   - [ ] Show a rating bar for the movie's vote score

   [appbrain]: http://www.appbrain.com/stats/libraries/dev